leonbottou/kegs-universal/README.md

 The KEGS configuration code (`config.c`) was minimally changed to accept ROM files of 12KB (for the Apple 2 and 2+), 16KB (for the Apple 2e and some 2c), 32KB (for the Apple 2c and 2c+).
-It also uses the standard location to set varianle `g_a2rom_version` with the following values:
+It also uses the standard tests to determine the type of the machine associated with the ROM and set the variable `g_a2rom_version` with the following values:
   * `'2'` for an Apple 2 or Apple 2+ ROM (both 12KB roms,)
   * `'e'` for an Apple 2e (both the 16KB original and enhanced roms,)
   * `'c'` for an Apple 2c  (tested the 16KB rom0 and the 32KB rom4,)